Chinese navy ship docks in Sri Lanka, stokes worry in India

 HAMBANTOTA, Sri Lanka (AP) — A Chinese navy vessel arrived at a Beijing-built port in southern Sri Lanka on Tuesday, after its port call was earlier delayed due to apparent security concerns raised by India.

-The Yuan Wang 5 sailed into the Hambantota port and was welcomed by Sri Lankan and Chinese officials in the morning.
+The Yuan Wang 5 sailed into the Hambantota port and was welcomed by Sri Lankan and Chinese officials.
 The development could spark worry in India, which views China’s rising influence in the Indian Ocean with suspicion.

 Sri Lanka has referred to the Yuan Wang 5 as a “scientific research ship," but there are fears in India that the vessel could be used to surveil the region, with multiple media reports calling it a “dual-use spy ship."